fabianjuelich/api_metrics_db/infrastructure.md

 2. Using the [Kibana console](http://139.6.56.155:5601/app/dev_tools#/console)
 3. Using a programming languages library like the [python client](https://elasticsearch-py.readthedocs.io/en/v8.9.0/)
 4. Saving and sending requests with [postman](https://www.postman.com/)

-The indices' data which is located at */usr/share/elasticsearch/data* on the guest machine will be persistently stored at */var/lib/docker/volumes/compose_elasticsearch_volume/_data* on the host machine.

 ### Database design
 ```json